We’re honored and excited to share with you our latest project, Majorette.

 About Pat & Carol

 Pat is part handyman, part artist, part the-guy-that-gets-shit-done.
-Meantime, Carol has a knack for the overall aesthetic of their spaces, from lighting to furnishings and everything in between.
-Together, they’ve had the guts to invest in a couple of St. Louis’ forgotten buildings plus the diligence to actually transform them into bustling venues that people know and love.
+Carol has a knack for the overall aesthetic of their spaces, from lighting to furnishings and everything in between.
+Together, they’ve had the guts to invest in St. Louis’ forgotten buildings and the diligence to transform them into bustling venues with artistic flare.

 All these kids go to New York and LA and I just want to say get the hell out of these big cities and go somewhere where you can do something. – Pat